cloud-elements/devportal/docs/products/element-builder/create-database-element.md

 ## Create a Database Element BETA

 Element Builder gives you the ability to create custom integrations to cloud services using the Cloud Elements API Management Platform.
-We are currently testing our BETA version.  __Currently only endpoints with a REST API can be built using Element Builder__.
+We are currently testing our BETA version.  __Currently only endpoints with a REST API, PostgreSql, MySql and SqlServer database elements can be built using Element Builder__.
 Please [contact us](mailto:support@cloud-elements.com) if you are interested in participating in our round of BETA testing.

 This guide will demonstrate how to build a __Database Element only__.
 Please view the [Element Builder Documentation](index.html) for more information on how to build Elements for endpoints with a REST API.